Delaunay/symdiff/README.md

 Symdiff
 =======

 Symbolic differentiation in C++ and Python.
+Both are standalone implementations.
+This is not intended to be an efficient Symbolic library but rather a relatively simple example of how it could be implemented.

 * py/ for symbolic diff in python
 * src/ for symbolic diff in C++

-Python version is a lot more advanced (Garbage collection makes it easier).
+C++ and python implementation are becoming quite different.
+In the C++ implementation, I decided to limit the number of defined nodes to the minimum.
+    Example:
+        pow(x, n)" = exp(n * ln (x))    (problematic if x <= 0)
+        div(a, b)" = mult(a, inv(b))
+        sub(a, b)" = add(a, mult(-1, b))

+Which can make some function quite hard to read once printed.

 # Python